joedrago/node-quickgraph/README.md

             -c,--consolidate FUNC      Sets the consolidation function for the current axis (sum, count, avg, min, max, last) -e,--eval CODE             Sets the evaluator for the axis regex's output.
-See examples -f,--format CODE           Sets the code used to format an x axis value
+See examples -f,--format CODE           Sets the code used to format an x axis value --width                    Sets the graph's width.
+Defaults to use the whole width of the browser.
+            --height                   Sets the graph's height.
+Defaults to 480.
+            -A RESTOFLINE              Create a new alias (like in quickgraphrc) statement; only works in a response file

 *Example 1*